How to Eat 100 Grams of Protein a Day

 To support her acrobatics after age 50, Caffin eats 1.6 grams of protein per kilogram of body weight (0.7 grams per pound).

-"[That amount] is manageable without going to food-eating extremes.
+"[That amount] is manageable without going to extremes.
 It definitely feels like it is feeding my body what it needs," she says.
 "I'm rarely hungry, feel satisfied after meals and most importantly ... have been seeing strength improvements."

 Advertisement